asc-lab/micronaut-microservices-poc/README.md

 # ASCLAB Micronaut PoC

-This is an example of a very simple insurance system made in a microservice architecture using Micronaut.
+This is an example of a very simplified insurance sales system made in a microservice architecture using Micronaut.

 Available functionalities:
 * show products catalog